ben196888/deno-webext-starter/README.md

 deno task build:firefox
 ```

+##### Troubleshooting

+Vite Plugin Web Extension adds `http://localhost` to `content_security_policy.extension_pages[script-src]` in the
+manifest when running in dev mode.
+It leads firefox to block the extension.
+So we use the production build to test the
+extension in firefox.

 This will build the extension for production.
 The output will be in the `dist` directory.

 ## Load the Extension in Your Browser